 A young person, as defined by the Youth Criminal Justice Act, is a person who is twelve years old or older, but less than eighteen years old.
-If you or a loved one is charged as a young person under the Act, you need to obtain advice from an experienced and dedicated criminal defence lawyer in Ontario.
+If you or a loved one is charged as a young person under the Act, it may be in your best interest to consult with an experienced and dedicated criminal defence lawyer in Ontario.

 A young person in Ontario may be charged with an array of offences, including drug-related offences, drinking and driving, sexual assault, manslaughter, murder, break and enter, and theft.
 The system in Ontario is intricate – so, having a defence lawyer who is familiar with the Act may help you navigate any subtleties of the law.